Not All Cruise Price Alerts Are Worth Setting Up. Here's How to Tell.

 The alerts worth setting up do three things:

-2. Provide historical context — is this price good for this ship on this route at this cabin type?
-A "drop" to $200/night means nothing if the ship's median is $160/night.
+2. Provide historical context.
+Is this price good for this ship on this route at this cabin type?
+A "drop" means nothing if you don't know what the ship usually costs.

 Most tools do #1 at best.
 Almost none do #2 or #3.